S00940010/KristopherHalataIT1025/Unit 7/readme.md

 c) Employee

-Partner Accountant, Partner Lawyer, Chief Statistician, Chief Data Analyst, Department Head Professor
+ Department Head Professor, Partner Accountant, Partner Lawyer, Chief Statistician, Chief Data Analyst

 * Identify the features (In the video for the Car class, we identified the properties as Year, Make, Model etc.)